One of our favourite things to do in foreign countries is just to disappear.

-When you arrive in a foreign country, one of the following lines might be the first thing you hear:
+When I arrive in a foreign country, one of the first things I often hear is:

 - “Taxi?
 Where are you going?”